 We focus on advancing the efficiency, scalability and trust of LLMs through innovative approaches to training and inference.
 Our research explores memory-efficient LLM training techniques (GaLoRe & LiGO), efficient generative inference methods (H2O & Flextron), understanding pre-trained model weights (essential sparsity & lottery ticket) or training artifacts (oversmoothening & LLM-PBE): many accompanied with system or hardware co-design.

 Selected Notable Works:Our research in this theme focuses on developing novel optimization techniques for modern machine learning challenges.
-We have spearheaded the Learning to Optimize (L2O) framework (LISTA-CPSS, ALISTA, & HyperLISTA) and benchmark (L2O Primer), and recently explore the new frontiers in black-box LLM optimization (DP-OPT) and neurosymbolic AI (formal fine-tuning, symbolic L2O, & symbolic visual RL).
+We have spearheaded the Learning to Optimize (L2O) framework (LISTA-CPSS & ALISTA) and benchmark (L2O Primer), and recently explore the new frontiers in black-box LLM optimization (DP-OPT) and neurosymbolic AI (formal fine-tuning, symbolic L2O, neurosymbolic visual RL, & neurosymbolic uncertainty).

 Selected Notable Works:Our group's earlier (pre-2021) work includes several influential algorithms for GAN-based image enhancement and editing “in the wild”.
 More recently (post-2021), we push the boundaries of generative AI for visual tasks, with a focus on 3D/4D reconstruction (LSM, InstantSplat, LightGaussian, & NeuralLift-360), novel view synthesis (GNT & SinNeRF), and video generation (StreamingT2V & Text2Video-Zero).